Qualitative Guidelines for interpreting tongue elevation strength (Pmax)

 Tongue Elevation Strength Normal Values:

-There are currently 10 published studies that have reported means and standard deviations of tongue elevation strength in normal populations of men and women (see Normal Values References below).
+There are currently 10 published studies that have reported means and standard deviations of anterior tongue elevation strength in normal populations of men and women (see Normal Values References below).
 Some studies were entirely dedicated to establishing normal values while others were primarily focused on disease states, but the latter all had normal control groups that provided data on normal values.
 Altogether, 768 subjects were studied.

 The subject pool can be separated into three age groups: